How To Make Homemade Hashbrowns!

 Now you can make these in a pan on the stove, but if you are making a huge batch, I use my electric griddle.
 It makes it so much easier, and it heats up evenly the whole time.
 Plus, you can cook eggs, bacon, gravy, and others on the stovetop as well.

 Drizzle Avocado oil on the grill and allow it to heat up.
-I tend to turn my griddle on up to help the hash browns cook faster
+You will want this on medium-high heat to cook the hash browns.

 Place your potatoes on the electric griddle or in your pan and season to taste with Johnny’s seasoning salt, garlic salt, and salt and pepper.

-Use a Spatula to flip around the hashbrowns until they are nice and browned!!
+Use a Spatula to flip around the hashbrowns until they are golden brown.

 I love to add mine to a protein-filled breakfast!
 It’s just the perfect combination, plus it will keep me full until dinner when we have a late breakfast!